bmwcarit/joynr/wiki/Tutorial.md

 You need to have Maven installed.
 Joynr is tested with Maven 3.3.3, but more recent versions should also work here.

-For both, consumer and provider, the backend (Discovery and Access Control) has to be started first.
+For both, consumer and provider, the backend (Global Capabilities Directory) has to be started first.
 You will also need to install an MQTT broker, e.g. [Mosquitto](http://mosquitto.org).

 ### Starting the Backend

-The following section describes how to run the joynr MQTT backend services on (Payara 4.1](http://www.payara.fish).
+The following section describes how to run the joynr MQTT backend service on (Payara 4.1](http://www.payara.fish).
 First, install the application server.
 It has to be configured once before the first start: